-This Snapshot is a concise collection of key findings from your institution's NSSE 2014 administration.
+This Snapshot is a concise collection of key findings from your institution's NSSE 2018 administration.
 We hope this information stimulates discussions about the undergraduate experience.
 Additional details about these and other results appear in the reports referenced throughout.

-Engagement Indicators Your students compared ULS Sets of items are grouped into ten Engagement Indicators, organized Theme Engagement Indicator First-year Senior under four broad themes.
+Engagement Indicators Sets of items are grouped into ten Your students compared with Southeast Public Engagement Indicators, organized Theme Engagement Indicator First-year Senior under four broad themes.
 At right are summary results for your institution.
 For details, see your Engagement Indicators report.
-Academic Challenge Higher-Order Learning Reflective & Integrative Learning $\nabla$ $\nabla$ Learning Strategies $\nabla$ Key: Quantitative Reasoning $\nabla$ Your students' average was significantly higher (p < .05) with an effect size at least .3 in magnitude.
-Learning Collaborative Learning $\nabla$ Your students' average was significantly higher (p < .05) with an effect size less than .3 in magnitude. with Peers Discussions with Diverse Others No significant difference.
-Experiences Student-Faculty Interaction Your students' average was significantly lower (p < .05) with an effect size less than .3 in magnitude. with Faculty Effective Teaching Practices $\nabla$ Your students' average was significantly lower (p < .05) with an effect size at least .3 in magnitude.
-Campus Environment Quality of Interactions Supportive Environment
+Higher-Order Learning $\nabla$ Academic Challenge Reflective & Integrative Learning $\nabla$ Learning Strategies Key: Quantitative Reasoning $\nabla$ $\nabla$ Your students' average was significantly higher $(p < .05)$ with an effect size at least .3 in magnitude.
+Learning Collaborative Learning $\nabla$ Your students' average was significantly higher $(p < .05)$ with an effect size less than .3 in magnitude. with Peers Discussions with Diverse Others No significant difference.
+Experiences Student-Faculty Interaction $\triangle$ Your students' average was significantly lower $(p < .05)$ with an effect size less than .3 in magnitude. with Faculty Effective Teaching Practices Your students' average was significantly lower $(p < .05)$ with an effect size at least .3 in magnitude.
+Campus Environment Quality of Interactions $\triangle$ Supportive Environment